 - The physical and mental health of all individuals involved

 - The parent more likely to honor the other parent's visitation rights

 - The criminal record of both parents

-- Employment situation of each parent (or relative)
+- The employment situation of each parent (or relative)

-I am here to help you negotiate and draft initial custody and parenting time plans.
-You can have confidence knowing that, should you decide to move down the road or need to make other custody or visitation modifications, I will be here to assist you.
+I help you negotiate and draft initial child custody and parenting time plans.
+Then, you can be confident knowing that I will assist you if you decide to move down the road or need to make other child custody or visitation modifications.

 In some cases, a post-decree modification may be needed, such as if one parent experiences a significant change in income.
 Other situations may involve a parent moving out of state, needing to adjust visitation arrangements due to job hours, or seeking to gain more time with a child.
 If you need to reach a new agreement over your child custody or visitation matters, I am here to help.
 Let me guide you through this complex process!